Courses & Offerings

 Dr. Dan Bousfield

-Winter 2024
+Winter 2025

 This course will help you critically assess the political perspectives on contemporary issues in international law.
 This course will help you explore the theoretical perspectives on international law, as well as key issues, debates and topics.
 We will address a range of issues in International law including dispute settlement, terrorism, and international impunity, the law of the sea, environmental protection and human rights.
 Drawing on insights of international relations, this course will explore both theories and issues of international law in the contemporary world.

-Previous projects include: Website and Blog Development, Analysis of London Employment Space, Newcomer Settlement Plan & Community Engagement for the African Canadian Federation of London; Literature review and recommendations on best practices of qualities of welcoming communities for the Inclusion and Civic Engagement Sub-council.
+Previous projects include: Website and blog development; analysis of London Employment Space, Newcomer Settlement Plan & Community Engagement for the African Canadian Federation of London; Literature review and recommendations on best practices of qualities of welcoming communities for the Inclusion and Civic Engagement Sub-council.

 Psychology 4873E: Addictions: Theory and Research